Thailand says 'highly likely' it will seek TPP membership

 Thailand's expression of interest follows a marathon final round of talks in Atlanta that capped off six years of complex negotiations towards the biggest trade pact in a generation.

-The Philippines has also signalled it may apply and Indonesia's trade minister on Tuesday said his country had "no choice" but to sign up, or risk losing its competitive edge.
+The Philippines has also signaled it may apply and Indonesia's trade minister on Tuesday said his country had "no choice" but to sign up, or risk losing its competitive edge.

 Failure to come on board could hurt foreign investment flows into Thailand as TPP members would build up a supply chain within the bloc, Kbank Capital Markets wrote in a report.